apache/inlong-website/docs/sdk/dataproxy-sdk/java.md

 ### Close SDK
 In Demo, there is no close operation.
 When in use, we can call the `close()` function of the MessageSender interface object to stop data reporting.

-# Warning
+## Warning
-- The `MessageSender` interface object is initialized based on the GroupID, so each `MessageSender` object can be used differently based on the GroupID, and multiple `MessageSender` objects can be created in the same process.
+- The `MessageSender` interface object is initialized based on the `inlongGroupId`, so each `MessageSender` object can be used differently based on the `inlongGroupId`, and multiple `MessageSender` objects can be created in the same process.
 - The SDK provides three different network interaction ways: TCP, HTTP, and UDP.
 Examples of these three ways are given in the [example](https://github.com/apache/inlong/blob/master/inlong-sdk/dataproxy-sdk/src/main/java/org/apache/inlong/sdk/dataproxy/example) (refer to `TcpClientExample.java`, `HttpClientExample.java`, `UdpClientExample.java`), and the business can be customized according to its own needs to initialize different `MessageSender` object.
 - The SDK contains complex network interactions, `MessageSender` should be used as a resident object.
 Avoid frequent initialization and shutdown of `MessageSender` (frequent initialization and shutdown will have a large resource overhead and will affect the timeliness of data reporting).
 - The SDK does not resend the failed message.
 When using the SDK to report data, if send fails, you need to decide whether to resend according to your own needs.